 - subtle paediatric distal radial fracture

 The only way to be sure that a film is normal is to have checked it in a systematic fashion to ensure that you have not missed anything.
 That is where a checklist approach to reporting is helpful - the checklists offered are just a starting point and it will be likely that you will add your review areas.

 - https://radiopaedia.org/courses/Rapids: a selection of easy to use typical rapid reporting sets curated by our very own editorial team with FRCR exam experience

-www.frcracademy.co.uk: a revision resource with ten free sets of rapid reporting cases created by UK based radiology registrars and consultants.
+- https://www.frcracademy.co.uk: a revision resource with three free sets of rapid reporting cases created by UK based radiology registrars and consultants

-www.frcrtutorials.com: a useful FRCR revision resource with the full range of rapid reporting, long cases and viva sets.
-Created by a UK-based radiologist.
+- http://www.frcrtutorials.com: a useful FRCR revision resource with the full range of rapid reporting, long cases, and viva sets downloadable in DICOM format.
+Created by a UK-based radiologist